-- a) An approved maintenance organisation shall report to the Director and the aircraft design organisation of the State of Design any identified condition that could present a serious hazard to the aircraft component. - b) The approved maintenance organization shall establish an internal occurrence reporting system as detailed in the MOE to enable the collection and evaluation of such reports, including the assessment and extraction of those occurrences to be reported under paragraph (a).
-The procedure shall identify adverse trends, corrective actions taken or to be taken by
+- a) An AMO shall report on a prescribed form to the BDCA organizationary faults, malfunctions, defects and other occurrences that cause or might cause adverse effects on the continuing airworthiness of the aircraft or any identified condition that could present a serious hazard to the aircraft or any of its components. - b) The AMO shall establish an internal occurrence reporting system as detailed in the MOE to enable the collection and evaluation of such reports, including the assessment and extraction of those occurrences to be reported under paragraph a).
+The procedure shall identify adverse trends, and corrective actions taken or to be taken by the AMO to address deficiencies and include evaluation of all known relevant information relating to such occurrences and a method to circulate the necessary information.

-- the AMO to address deficiencies and include evaluation of all known relevant information relating to such occurrences and a method to circulate the necessary information. - c) All reports referred to in paragraph (a), shall be made in a form and manner prescribed by the Director and contain all pertinent information about the condition known to the approved maintenance organisation. - d) Where the approved maintenance organisation is contracted by an air operator to carry out maintenance, the approved maintenance organisation shall report to the air operator any condition affecting the aircraft component. - Reports required by this Regulation shall be made as soon as reasonably practicable, but no later than 72 hours after the condition to which the report relates has been identified
+- c) All reports referred to in paragraph (a), shall be made in a form and manner prescribed by the BDCA and contain all pertinent information about the condition known to the AMO. - d) In addition to what is established in paragraph a), where the AMO is contracted by an air operator to carry out maintenance, the AMO shall report to the air operator any condition affecting the aircraft or aircraft component. - e) Reports required by this BCAR shall be submitted within 3 working days following the day of discovery or identification of a failure, malfunction or defect causing the possible unsafe condition.

-BCAR 145.65 Safety and Quality Policy, Maintenance Procedures and Quality System (See BCAR 145.65)
+BCAR 145.65 Safety and Quality Policy, Maintenance Procedures and Quality System

+(See IEM 145.65(d))